araobp/android-aed/README.md

 ### Training CNN on Keras

-The steps taked for training a CNN model for Acoustic Event Detection is same as that for classification of grayscale images.
+The steps taken for training a CNN model for Acoustic Event Detection is same as that for classification of grayscale images.

 ```
  << Audio feature >>  64 bins x 40 mel filters